rleopoldo131/CSE108MiniProject/README.md

 # CSE108MiniProject
 CSE108 Mini Project
-use the pip install -r backend/requirements.txt command to be able to install the required libraries for pip in case you install more: pip freeze > backend/requirements.txt
+use the pip install -r backend/requirements.txt command to be able to install the required libraries in case you install more: pip freeze > backend/requirements.txt

 -  **Flask (Python)** for backend API